chuckfinca/ASimplePurchaseKit/README.md

 ## 🧪 Testing

 The library is designed to be easily testable.
-You can initialize `PurchaseService` with a `MockPurchaseProvider` (available in the `ASimplePurchaseKitTests` target if you import it as `@testable`) to simulate any StoreKit scenario without needing the network or a `.storekit` file for *unit tests*.
+You can initialize `PurchaseService` with mock providers (available in the `ASimplePurchaseKitTests` target if you import it as `@testable`) to simulate any StoreKit scenario without needing the network or a `.storekit` file for your *unit tests*.

+This approach, known as dependency injection, allows you to take full control over the service's external interactions.

 ```swift
 import XCTest